 Football Returns To Cleveland

 When the new Browns began playing games again in 1999, our club regrouped at Galaxy Billiards.
-After several years, we did an extensive search for a new location and were able to move our game day activities to the Fox and Hound.
-In 2016, due to the unfortunate closure of the Fox and Hound, we relocated the club to Buffalo Wings and Rings.
-Starting in 2018, our new home became Brewer's Grill which is located at the intersection of Bulverde and Evans roads.
-The number of people that join us to watch the games varies anywhere from 70 people to 150+ on opening day and, of course, for the Steelers games.
+Since then, we have called many places home and starting in November 2022, our new home is Little Woodrow's which is located at 606 W Afton Oaks Blvd., San Antonio, Texas 78232.
+The number of people that join us to watch the games varies anywhere from 70 people to 200+ on opening day and, of course, for the Steelers games.
 As the team continues to grow, so will our club!

 Vice President, Finance (Treasurer)